dexter-lab-sudo/customer-churn-prediction-ml/README.md

 * Customers with higher monthly charges are more likely to churn
 * Customers with shorter tenure are at higher risk
-* Fiber optic users show higher churn behavior
+* Fiber optic users show higher churn behavior (possibly due to higher pricing)
 * Lack of additional services (security/support) increases churn

 ---